Syrian Turkmen: Mamluk era

 In 1260, the Mamluk Sultanate – ruled by a line of Turkish and Circassian sultans – entered Syria in response to the Mongol invasions.
 Whilst Cairo remained the seat of the Mamluk Sultanate, Damascus became their second capital.
 Hence, by the thirteenth century, the Turkmen formed a part of the armies of Damascus and Aleppo, and permanently settled in these regions.
 After the Bahri sultan of the Mamluks, Baibars, destroyed Qara he settled Turkmen in the town in 1265.
 Two years later, he settled more Turkmen in the Syrian coast to protect the region.
 The Turkmen were called on to assist in the capture of Margat by the Muslim commander of the Krak des Chevaliers in 1280.
 The late Mamluk-era writer Ahmad al-Qalqashandi noted that Turkmen formed contingents in the regular armies of greater Syria.
 By the 15th century, the Muslim writer Khalil az-Zahiri recorded 180,000 Turkmen soldiers and 20,000 Kurdish soldiers in Syria.
 The Turkmen mainly lived in the provinces of Aleppo and were settled in suburbs such as al-Hadir al-Sulaymani; they also live near the coast and the Jawlan (i.e. Golan Heights).

+The Mamluk rule in Syria evidently led to the "Turkmanization" of the northern regions.
+According to one eye-witness during the reign of Qaitbay, Abu al-Baqa ibn al-Ji'an, the dominant language from Latakia to Birecik was Turkish.